-- >> Excessive or unreasonable use of Centene's communication systems for personal reasons. - >> Sending out privileged, legally protected, or confidential information without authorization.
+- >> Excessive or unreasonable use of Centene's communication systems for personal reasons. - Sending out privileged, legally protected, or confidential information without authorization.
 Confidential information includes competitive business, health, and financial information (see section on Protecting Confidential Information for additional explanation). - >> Sending, receiving or storing any form of discriminatory, obscene, pornographic or defamatory communications or material.

-- My family and friends e-mail me at work, keeping me up-to-date on events and funny stories.
-These are personal messages; can I expect them to remain private on my Centene computer or does the Company have access to all of my messages? - No, you have no expectation of privacy for e-mails within your Centene mailbox.
+My family and friends email me at work, keeping me up-to-date on events and funny stories.
+These are personal messages; can I expect them to remain private on my Centene computer or does the company have access to all of my messages?

+Although you may use your Centene desktop or laptop for incidental personal use, you have no expectation of privacy in e-mail you receive in your Centene mailbox.
 Centene owns both your computer and all information stored on it.
-Centene may review those materials at any time in connection with legitimate business needs.
+Centene may review those materials at any time.
 E-mail creates a permanent electronic record.
-Exercise care when using e-mail and avoid precarious situations like using strong language, passing rumors, or commenting on someone else's area of expertise.
-Ask your friends and family to send personal messages to a personal email account, not to your business address.
+Exercise care when using e-mail and avoid precarious situations like using strong language, passing rumors, or commenting on someone else's area of expertise in personal or business-related e-mails.